 Our Independence Day is different this year

 Our usual 4th of July festivities include me helping my parents set up for the backyard festivities.
 However, the last couple of years it has been a bit nasty out, so it’s been a struggle to celebrate, but we manage.
-Hoping this year it’s a gorgeous day out, it’ll make life a little easier for us, since it’ll be a little different this year.
+Hoping this year it’s a gorgeous day out, it’ll make life a little easier for us, since it’s a little different this year.

 Instead of mom and dad spending hours, upon hours, prepping and shopping before July 4th…. it’ll be just dad doing some shopping, with minimal prepping.
 Mom will be kicking butt at her rehabilitation center, and maybe, fingers crossed, she’ll be walking with less assistance.
 Her prep work this year is all about recovering, and thriving, after her massive heart attack and stroke she suffered back in February.